 The University Effectiveness Council shall provide oversight to the planning and assessment processes of the University.
 It shall conduct an annual review of these processes, and coordinate an annual update of the University’s Planning and Assessment Manual.

-The University Planning Council is a body which articulates the vision for achieving the purpose of the University.
+The University Planning Council is a body which articulates the vision for achieving the mission of the University.
 It plays a crucial role in designing and implementing the University’s Strategic plan, as developed from a process that integrates planning in schools and major operational units.
-The Council’s single focus is to facilitate the achievement of the University purpose.
+The Council’s single focus is to facilitate the achievement of the University mission.